 The mission of the juvenile prosecution division is to protect the public from future victimization by repeat juvenile offenders.
 At the same time, the course of prosecution must provide opportunities for rehabilitation for the youthful offender who is receptive to betterment.
 The offender’s case may be referred to the Juvenile Diversion Program if the offender appears open to betterment.

 The Juvenile Prosecution unit has one Senior Deputy District Attorney who supervises the staff.
-The unit is made up of three full-time Deputy District Attorney’s, one part-time Deputy District Attorney, three legal assistants and one restitution clerk who are all dedicated to pursuing the mission of this unit.
+The unit is made up of three full-time Deputy District Attorneys, three legal assistants and one restitution clerk who are all dedicated to pursuing the mission of this unit.

 Juvenile Complaint and Referral Process